iraklisk/SqlAuditor/README.md

 I created SqlAuditor because we needed a solution to audit privileged accounts for ISO-27001 and SOLVENCY.

-**Please feel free to contact me for any help, issue or suggestion you have for the project.**
+**Please feel free to contact me for any help, issues or suggestions.**